GoogleCloudPlatform/community/tutorials/private-forseti-with-scc-integration/index.md

         #   }
         # }

-1. Uncomment the block above and populate the "bucket" value with the bucket name saved above, the prefix is the folder in which the state will be saved within the bucket.
-The updated file should look as follows:
+1. Uncomment the block above, and populate the `bucket` value with the bucket name from the previous step.
+The prefix is the folder in which the state will be saved within the bucket.
+The updated file should look like the following:

         terraform {
             backend "gcs" {